Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Distributed Riemannian Stochastic Proximal Algorithm

-Subsequently, we make some assumptions on the cost functions which are standard in the literature \cite{pmlr-v139-chen21g, wang2023}, while we relax the assumption of smoothness to weakly-convex functions. \begin{assumption} The local cost functions $f_i$ are $L$-Lipschitz continuous and $\rho$-weakly-convex on the ambient space of $\mathcal{M}$.
-For any $i\in \mathcal{N}$, $f_i$ is uniformly bounded from below. \end{assumption}
+Subsequently, we make some assumptions on the cost functions which are standard in the literature \cite{pmlr-v139-chen21g, wang2023}, while the assumption of smoothness is relaxed to weakly-convex. \begin{assumption} The local cost functions $f_i$ are $L$-Lipschitz continuous and $\rho$-weakly-convex on the ambient space of $\mathcal{M}$.
+For any $i\in \mathcal{N}$, $f_i$ is uniformly bounded from below. \end{assumption} As $f$ is denoted by the average of all $f_i$, $f$ is also $L$-Lipschitz continuous and $\rho$-weakly-convex.